Mario Scavello

-Mario Scavello (born May 9, 1952) is a Republican member of the Pennsylvania State Senate representing the 40th district.
-Prior to his election to the State Senate in 2014, he served as a member of the Pennsylvania House of Representatives representing the 176th Legislative District of Pennsylvania.
-He has been a member of the House Appropriations, Ethics, Finance, Professional Licensure, and Tourism and Recreational Development Committees.
+Mario Michael Scavello (born May 9, 1952) is an American retired politician who served in the Pennsylvania State Senate from 2015 to 2022, representing the 40th district.
+A member of the Republican Party, Scavello previously served as a member of the Pennsylvania House of Representatives representing the 176th district.

 Career

 Prior to his election to the State House, Scavello was the mayor of Mount Pocono, Pennsylvania and former chairman of the Monroe County Board of Commissioners.

 Scavello was first elected in a special election held April 23, 2002 to replace Chris Wogan, who was elected to serve on the Philadelphia Court of Common Pleas.
 The combination of Wogan's resignation and statewide redistricting eliminated the Philadelphia district and triggered a special election for the new district in Monroe County.
 Scavello defeated a former representative, Democrat Joseph Battisto with over 60% of the vote to take the seat.
 He was elected to a full term in November, 2002, and served six full terms in the House until he decided to run for the newly created 40th Senate District, which was moved from Allegheny County to Monroe and Northampton counties.
+In the House, Scavello was a member of the House Appropriations, Ethics, Finance, Professional Licensure, and Tourism and Recreational Development Committees.

-Scavello ran for and was elected to the Pennsylvania State Senate in the 2014 election.
-Scavello defeated Democrat Mark Aurand.
+Scavello ran for and was elected to the Pennsylvania State Senate in the 2014 election, defeating Democrat Mark Aurand.
 On November 6, 2018, Scavello won his re-election bid against Democrat Tarah Probst.
+On March 16, 2022 Scavello announced he would not seek re-election due to unknown health reasons.